The Arrow of Time: A Necessary Flow in a Predictive Universe

 We experience time as an unceasing, forward-flowing river, carrying us from a fixed past towards an open future.
 Yet, the fundamental equations of classical mechanics and even quantum mechanics (in its unitary evolution) are largely time-reversible.
 If you were to run a film of colliding billiard balls backwards, it would still look like a perfectly valid physical interaction.
 So, what singles out the forward direction?
 Why do eggs break but not un-break?
 This is the essence of the arrow of time problem, deeply connected to our understanding of causality and the very possibility of forming coherent knowledge about the world.

 Traditional explanations often invoke the tendency of isolated systems to move towards states of higher entropy or disorder.
 This explains why, statistically, time seems to flow in the direction of increasing entropy for the universe as a whole, assuming a special, low-entropy initial state.
-However, the Predictive Universe (PU) framework proposes a more fundamental origin, one rooted in the very logic of existence and knowledge, and physically instantiated at the most microscopic level of reality's operations.
+However, the Predictive Universe (PU) framework adds an operational account: predictive systems require ordered update, stable records, and physically instantiated verification.
+The thermodynamic arrow then appears as the macroscopic expression of repeated finite update costs across the predictive substrate.

 Universe 00110000